Using FuckingNode: The fknode.yaml file¶

 destroy¶

-Configuration for the destroyer, which removes specified targets when clean
+Configuration for the destroyer, which removes specified targets

-is called with any of the intensities
+from any of the intensities

 , or an "*"